 - You can count on us to deliver when you need it.

 We’re an AISC and ISO 9001:2015-certified fabrication shop and we have the quality systems in place to maintain low levels of non-conforming product and late deliveries.
 Our goal as a company is to have zero defects and to deliver products on time.
 We recognize that problems happen.
 When they do, we are committed to resolving them as quickly as possible.

 As an AISC building certified fabrication shop, we weld to AWS D1.1 weld code, and we have certified nondestructive testing (NDT) personnel on site to test welds.

 Our galvanizers are ISO 9001 certified and are regularly audited for quality.

 Steve was approached about preparing a steel package for a substation.
 He recognized the natural fit given Klute’s background in welding and steel repair and decided to give it a try.
 It went well and more projects followed.
-Our first steel projects were small, only hundreds or thousands of pounds, but word spread quickly.
+The first steel projects were small, only hundreds or thousands of pounds, but word spread quickly.

 After 10 years of growth in the utility industry, Steve decided it was time to focus on the substation business.
 He sold the farm machinery repair business and purchased a 135,000-square-foot facility near York, Nebraska.

 The business expanded further by adding a 60-foot press brake and equipment to fabricate tapered tubular poles for dead ends, static masts and transmission lines.
 These capabilities have allowed us to expand our product offerings.